jump-dev/JuMP.jl/doc/nlp.rst

 For Ipopt in particular, one can improve the performance by installing advanced sparse linear algebra packages, see :ref:`jump-installation`.
 For other solvers, see their respective documentation for performance tips.

 The function evaluation time, on the other hand, is the responsibility of the modeling language.
-JuMP computes derivatives by using the `ReverseDiffSparse <https://github.com/mlubin/ReverseDiffSparse.jl>`_ package, which implements, in pure Julia, reverse-mode automatic differentiation with state-of-the-art graph coloring methods [1]_ for exploiting sparsity of the Hessian matrix.
+JuMP computes derivatives by using the `ReverseDiffSparse <https://github.com/mlubin/ReverseDiffSparse.jl>`_ package, which implements, in pure Julia, reverse-mode automatic differentiation with graph coloring methods for exploiting sparsity of the Hessian matrix [1]_.
 As a conservative bound, JuMP's performance here currently may be expected to be within a factor of 5 of AMPL's.

 .. _nonlinearprobmod: